funkybeppe/hit-or-stand/README.md

 ## Validator Testing

 No errors were returned when passing through Python Linter Problems are present when the file is open on VScode, only regarding spaces and long code lines.
-I'm aware of these and I am satisfied these can be dismissed
+I'm aware of these and I am satisfied these can be dismissed.

 ![Screenshot 2022-10-13 at 11 21 55](https://user-images.githubusercontent.com/105980082/195998995-462d8478-55f8-4ca8-a58a-963a6c91de6c.png)